JeremyOsz/martian-robot/README.md

 - The app should be primarily text based - able to parse a string pasted right into the app as descriped
 - App state will be managed through inheritance and data flow due to the scope of the project - more sophistocated state may call for Context.
 I began go use Context but it was too involved and distracted me from the actual solution so opted for state inheritence
+- Unit tests are for indivdual functions - refactoring may be needed to ensure Output is consumable by test suite

+# To Do

+- Improve text input to support coordinates up to 50 and reject long commands